15 Organic SEO Strategies to Get You Started in 2026

 Page Speed & Mobile Optimization

-Page speed and mobile optimization are crucial for both user experience and SEO.
+Page speed and mobile optimization are crucial for both user experience and search rankings.

 Core Web Vitals, including Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), are key performance metrics.